Get My Free Home Energy Score

 That usually means your system has lost refrigerant.
 Refrigerant is the fluid that makes heating and cooling possible.
 Without enough of it, the system runs but does nothing useful.

 Refrigerant leaks are more common in NZ than most homeowners realise, partly because some installations don't include proper pressure-testing of the pipework when the system is connected.
 A leak can develop slowly over a year or more before you notice anything.
+A service can't fix this.
+You need a licensed repair technician to find the leak, seal it and refill the refrigerant.
+If your system is producing no heat or cooling at all, contact a repair technician rather than booking a service.
+If your system is producing air that feels actively cold rather than just weak, there are a few distinct causes worth ruling out before you book anything.
+Why is my heat pump blowing cold air covers how to tell them apart.

 For everything else, weak heating or cooling, longer warm-up times, musty smells, strange sounds, higher power bills, a service is the right starting point.
+For a full breakdown of what a professional maintenance visit covers, see heat pump maintenance Auckland.

 FAQ